 What Is Perspective?

-Let me take you inside a real coaching session.
-Picture Alex, a client who walked into my office convinced that every setback meant he was doomed to fail.
-“It’s just the way I am,” he’d shrug, his voice heavy with defeat.
+Consider a client who walked into my office convinced that every setback meant he was doomed to fail.
+Research from Stanford University demonstrated that “It’s just the way I am,” he’d shrug, his voice heavy with defeat.
 But the neuroscience of perspective teaches us that no one is truly stuck.
-Together, we tried something bold: every time Alex caught himself spiraling into old thinking, he’d jump up, shake his body, and ask, “What else could be true?”
-At first, it felt silly.
+Together, we tried something bold: every time he caught himself spiraling into old thinking, he’d jump up, shake his body, and ask, “What else could be true?”
+At first, it felt awkward.
 But week by week, his brain started to crave curiosity instead of criticism.
 The highways of self-doubt in his mind slowly gave way to new, hopeful paths.

 Don’t underestimate the power of your senses, either.
 Change your environment: rearrange your desk, take a different route home, or listen to music you’ve never tried before.
 Neuroscience reveals that novelty stimulates your brain, making it easier to break free from old patterns and view the world with fresh eyes.